 “Sometimes innovation comes with a familiar face,” explains Flavio.
 This mechanism doesn’t feature a new, fancy bell or whistle; it’s not flashy or an unnecessary to the function, and that’s what makes it so ingenious.
 So at face value, it’s not extraordinary.
 But look a little deeper, and there’s so much more to this innovation beneath the surface.

-Creating a Production Model from Flavio’s Custom Seismic
+Making a Production Seismic

 “There is a big difference between custom and production models,” says Flavio.
 “I have sent CAD files and prototypes in the past, hoping that they wouldn’t have to change them that much in order to create a production model, but that’s just not always the case.”
-The crux of the process is getting the manufacturer to understand the concept behind the design and which details are not up for compromise—with Deadbolt, shares Flavio, that was a real point of contention.
+The crux of the process is getting the manufacturer to understand the concept behind the design and which details are not up for compromise—with Deadbolt®, shares Flavio, that was a real point of contention.

 When the first prototype came back from the factory, Flavio discovered that the knife didn’t hold up to his weight expectations.
 “Good enough isn’t good enough,” he remembers saying to Robin Leong, CRKT’s VP of Engineering and New Product Development.
 From Robin’s perspective, “the factory has their own processes and expert perspectives that impact the creation of a production model.
-Particularly with Deadbolt, the metal injection molding posed an interesting challenge.”
+Particularly with Deadbolt®, the metal injection molding posed an interesting challenge.”